 Symbology or layer properties for layer NAME are causing an excessive amount of draw requests.
 Consider lowering the feature count by changing distance visibility limits or changing symbology properties.

 You will need to reduce the volume of draw requests to resume normal rendering.

-Try the following to reduce the number of displayed features:
+Try the following to reduce the number or complexity of displayed features:

 - If your content can be draped on the surface rather than drawn at absolute heights, consider moving layers from the 3D Layers group to the 2D layers group.
 This will reduce the number of 3D geometries that are drawing in your scene, thus reducing the load on the system.

 - Reduce the distance visibility limit for one or more layers in your scene.
 You can do this on the General tab of the Layer Properties dialog box.
 Change the Out Beyond parameter to a shorter distance.